massivefermion/enux/README.md

 # Enux

-A module for reading environmental variables from .env style configuration files and injecting them into your application.
+A module for reading environmental variables from env and json style configuration files and injecting them into your application.

 ## Installation